shubhamchauda/shubhamchauda/README.md

 <br>

 ## About Me

-I'm a senior Year student pursuing Master of Computer Applications from Devi Ahilya Vishwavidyalaya, Indore.
+I am Digital Specialist Engineer  in inosys, working as a Data Engineer.
+I have done my  Master of Computer Applications from Devi Ahilya Vishwavidyalaya, Indore.
 I'm a passionate learner who's always willing to learn and apply technologies across various domains.
 I love to explore new technologies and leverage them to solve real-life problems.
-Apart from that, I love to capture moments.I am Music Addicted.
+Apart from that, I love to capture moments and I am Music Addicted.
 <br>

 - 🌱 I’m currently learning State of the Machine Learning,Deep Learning,Computer Vision